JYewman/jyewman/readme.md

 ## 🌱Who am I and what do I do?
 ### 🎓 Who Am I?
 I'm a Computer Scientist / Information Security researcher.
-I studied Computer Science and then Information Security at Royal Holloway, University of London.
+I studied Computer Science and then Information Security @ Royal Holloway, University of London.

 ### 🏢 Where do I work?
 I am the Space & Cyber Development Manager for the British Army @ the Ministry of Defence.